Rossland, British Columbia

 Rossland is in the West Kootenay region of south central British Columbia.
 High in the Monashee Mountains, the city lies immediately east of the intersections of BC highways 3B and 22.
 The facilities provide a winter base for the nearby multi-peak ski hills of the Red Mountain Resort.
 In the non-winter months Rossland is frequented by mountain bikers, with golf and fishing options nearby as well.

+History

 Name origin

 The Sinixt First Nation called the Rossland area kEluwi'sst or kmarkn.
 As to the word meanings, suggestions have included an "important temporary camp" or "up in the hills" for the former, and "smooth top" for the latter, referring to Red Mountain.
 Once mining claims were staked, the area became known as Trail Creek camp, the creek name derived from the Dewdney Trail.

 The final naming acknowledged Ross Thompson, who preempted 160 acres in 1892.
 He subdivided the land into lots in 1894 to become the townsite of Thompson.
 A few months later, the name changed to Rossland.
 The postal authorities may have requested the amendment to avoid confusion with similarly named places.